 4. Benefits

-When an employee terminates make sure you cancel any associated benefits.
+When an employee terminates, make sure you cancel any associated benefits.

-If they decide to take advantage of COBRA, make sure you walk them through the process of signing up and informing them of their responsibility to pay their premiums to maintain that coverage.
+Should a departing employee decide to take advantage of COBRA, make sure you walk them through the process of signing up within the required time period.

 5. Final Pay